SEAT Altea: Powertrain

 The following powertrain options are available, with certain configurations utilising Volkswagen Groups highly regarded Direct-Shift Gearbox (DSG):

 A flexible-fuel vehicle model was also on offer, under the label "MultiFuel", featuring the 1.6 MPI E85 102 bhp engine.

 Sales

 SEAT sold a total of 439 Altea models in the United Kingdom during 2014, and 445 Altea XLs.

-Half a million SEAT Altea have been produced overall.
+Half a million SEAT Alteas have been produced overall.